M83 (album)

-M83 is the debut studio album by French electropop band M83, released on 18 April 2001 on Gooom.
+M83 is the debut studio album by French electronic music band M83, released on 18 April 2001 on Gooom.
 The album was reissued on 6 September 2005 on Mute Records for its North American release, and is thus sometimes referred to as 0905.

 Produced by both M83 and Morgan Daguenet, the album is predominantly instrumental, with dialogue samples from various films and television programmes appearing across the songs.
 The track titles, if read sequentially, form a short story.

 Background and recording

 Recorded as a duo by founding members, Anthony Gonzalez and Nicolas Fromageau, the album was recorded at Echotone, in the Autumn of 2000, with co-producer Morgan Daguenet.
 The track "Slowly", included on the album's 2005 reissue, was recorded two years later at the same location.